-The population of River Bend as reported in the 2000 Census was 2,923.
-The 2010 Census indicated a population of 3,119.
-According to the latest estimate from the North Carolina Office of Budget and Management (OBM), the July 1, 2014 population of River Bend is 3,084.
-The chart below shows the change in population since 2003.
+The population of River Bend as reported in the 2010 Census was 3,119.
+According to the latest estimate from the North Carolina Office of Budget and Management (OBM), the July 1, 2016 population of River Bend is 3,063.
+The chart below shows the change in population since 2006.
 According to the OBM, there are 553 municipalities in North Carolina.
-We are the 204th largest by population.
+We are the 209th largest by population.